mm80843/T3.5/docs/Benef/PBN__Benef_721.md

 # __Early identification and isolation of cases__

-## Name of the Benefit

-Testing and contact tracing can identify asymptomatic individuals and prevent further transmission

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced spread of infection and improved overall public health](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_775.md)